TheMatjaz/matjaz.it/content/page/legal.md

 been taken to safeguard your information against possible misuse or unauthorized access as much as it is feasible.

-In any moment the User has the right to access the collected data about him/her and request the complete removal of it from the logs.
-For any query or complaint, please [contact](/contact/) the Website Owner.

 The Website Owner has the discretion to update this privacy policy at any time.
 The User is encouraged to frequently check this page for any changes.